Preserving Petroleum History: A 1948 Lane-Wells 100,000th Perforation Scrapbook

 The professionally-prepared book has attendee’s signatures, photographs and articles about the milestone in technology event.
 Pillsbury emphasizes this book needs a home in a museum or university archives.
 Learn more in Lane-Wells 100,000th Perforation.

 Preserving Oil & Gas Industry Heritage and Family Legacies

-Millions of people have worked in the U.S. petroleum industry since the first commercial well in 1859.
-Many have left family photographs of their careers.
-Thanks to family members who saved (and scanned) the images, often fascinating histories capture historic oilfields across the 33 producing states.
+A lot of dedicated people have worked in the U.S. petroleum industry since the first commercial well was drilled in 1859.
+Many left photographs of their careers.
+Thanks to family members who saved (and scanned) the images, these histories capture life in oilfields across the 33 producing states.